jeremygpeterson/spree_flexi_variants/README.md

 # SpreeFlexiVariants

-Master branch for Spree 3.3.0+ Read version notes for details.

 This is a [spree](http://spreecommerce.com) extension that solves two use cases related to variants.
 I call them **Ad Hoc Options** and **Product Customizations**.

 ### Ad Hoc Options